Bedrud-Olson Farmstead

-The Bedrud–Olson Farmstead is a highly intact tobacco and dairy farm with surviving buildings built between 1856 and 1915 in Christiana, Dane County, Wisconsin.
+The Bedrud–Olson Farmstead is a highly intact tobacco and dairy farm with surviving buildings built between 1856 and 1915 in Christiana, Dane County, Wisconsin, United States.
 It was added to the State and the National Register of Historic Places in 1999.

 In 1844, Tosten Lieberson Bedrud and Christie Gunderson Vossolt settled this farmstead after immigrating from Norway.
 They settled at the center of a small Norwegian farming community west of Lake Koshkonong.
 Tosten and Christie first built a dugout house near the site of the current house.
 At first they grew food to feed themselves.

 By 1856 they had added wheat-farming to their business and seven children to the family.
 In that year they replaced the sod house with a wooden house, which survives as the east ell of the current house.
 Tosten died in 1857.
 His son Hellick Tostenson bought the farm in 1874 and by 1877 it totaled 198 acres.
 (Note that these immigrants were so fresh that they named Hellick following the old Scandinavian system where his surname was his father's name followed by 'son,' rather than a family name.)

 Starting around the time of the Civil War, the farm began shifting from wheat to dairy, expanding the herd of cows.
 In 1883 Hellick built the current barn, with a limestone basement wall and cedar board and batten walls above.
 The barn had modern features for the time: two interior wood-stave silos, built in the year that the UW College of Agriculture first recommended silos for winter feeding.
 The barn also had calving pens, a gravity-driven water system, a manure disposal system, and ventilators.
 Those features remain largely unchanged, and were used into the 1960s.
 Also in 1883, the north-south ell of the house was added to make space for another family hired to help work the farm.